Find out what it takes

 Please send all materials to:

 If English is not your primary language, or if you did not complete your undergraduate degree at a postsecondary institution where courses were taught in English, you will be requested to provide Ross with your official record of scores for one of the following:

-- Test of English as a Foreign Language (TOEFL) iBT – minimum acceptable score is 550 on the paper-based test, or 213 on the computer-based test is as follows: 25 Listening; 22 Writing; 22 Speaking; 23 Reading.
+- Test of English as a Foreign Language (TOEFL) iBT – preferred minimum score is 100 on the computer-based test is as follows: 25 Listening; 22 Writing; 22 Speaking; 23 Reading.

 - IGCSE English (First language) Grade B — International English Language Testing System (IELTS) — 7.0